etendosoftware/docs/compiled_docs.md

 In case of defining an `Open AI Assistant` type app, the following fields will be enabled:

 - *Open AI Assistand Id:* Read-only field in which the ID of the assistant once created is displayed.
-- *Prompt:* Specific instructions of the assistant
+- *Prompt:* Specific instructions of the assistant.
 - *Open AI Model:* Dropdown with the Open AI models available.
 - *Code interpreter:* Code Interpreter enables the assistant to write and run code.
 This tool can process files with diverse data and formatting, and generate files such as graphs.
 Learn more.

 ##### Copilot File Tab

 In this tab you can define the files that will be uploaded to the assistant and used as knowledge base.

+!!!info
     To load new files, you must do it from the [Copilot File window](#copilot-file-window).

 ##### Copilot App Example